dynamofl/adapter_reference/README.md

 ### Prerequisites

 - Python 3.11 or higher
-- An OpenAI API key
+- An OpenAI API key (or API key for another provider if using an adapter)

 ### Installation